MIT-TESSE/goseek-challenge/README.md

 Participants can use either or both of these sources for training their agents.
 We'll accept online submissions against either source (see [below](#online-submission) for details), as well.
-However, only evaluations against the __Perception Pipeline__ will be used in the competition.
+However, only evaluations against the __Perception Pipeline__ will be used to declare a competition winner.

 ### Evaluation

-Agents are evaluated on 5 criteria for each episode:
+Agents are evaluated on five criteria for each episode:

 1. `n`: number of target fruit found,
 2. `p`: precision of finding target fruit when the agent selects the collect action,